Emmanuel de Margerie

+Early life and family

+He is the son of French catholic writer Eugène de Margerie, and a member of the Jacquin de Margerie Family, a French family of nobility dating back to 17th-century royal administrators of Picardy under rule of Louis XIV.

-Awards and honours
+Awards and honors

 Margerie was awarded the Cullum Geographical Medal of the American Geographical Society in 1919.
+He was elected to the American Academy of Arts and Sciences in 1922.
 In 1923 de Margerie was awarded the Mary Clark Thompson Medal from the National Academy of Sciences.
+He was elected to the American Philosophical Society in 1932.

 The Margerie Glacier is named in his honour.